kind2-mc/kind2/doc/usr/source/9_other/1_post_analyses.rst

 * invariant logging
 * invariant printing,
 * inductive validity core generation, and
-* minimal correction set generation
+* minimal cut set generation

 All of them are deactivated by default.
 Post-analysis treatments run on the *last analysis* of a system.
 It is defined as the last analysis performed by